LiamJefferson/HugoICT302/content/posts/module14.md

 draft: false
 ---

 **I can identify and define key concepts in (web) content management.** This week I learned more about the types of customization that can be added to a WordPress site by installing themes.
+This allows managers of CMS to have greater control over the presentation of their content.

 **I can describe and compare content management systems.** I feel more confident in my ability to research and compare CMSs and determine whether they fit my needs.
 The more we learn about CMSs the more I realize how nuanced this decision would be.